Principled Identification of Structural Dynamic Models

 The scatterplot in Figure \ref{fig:CorrGap} maps the proximity to perfect correlation, $-\log(1-\bar\rho)$, against the residual dependence in the reduced-form shocks, $\log d(C)$, for OASIS and Cholesky across all empirical applications.
 The dashed reference lines are the relationships predicted by (\ref{eq:ApproxOASIS}) and (\ref{eq:ApproxCholesky}) of Theorem~\ref{thm:Proximity}: $ \bar\rho_{\ast}=1-\tfrac{1}{8}d(C)+O(\operatorname{tr}\{E^3\})$ and $ \bar\rho_{\mathrm{c}}=1-\tfrac{1}{4}d(C)+O(\operatorname{tr}\{E^3\}) $, respectively, with $E=C-I_n$.
 Abstracting from the $O(\operatorname{tr}\{E^3\})$ terms, these become straight lines in a $(\log d(C),-\log(1-\bar\rho))$ plot with slope $-1$ and vertical intercepts $\log 8$ for OASIS and $\log 4$ for Cholesky.

 Empirically, the points fall tightly around these lines: OASIS observations align near

 while Cholesky observations align near

-This visualization makes the “factor-of-two” result immediate: the vertical separation $\log 2$ is equivalent to $(1-\bar\rho_{\mathrm{c}})\approx 2(1-\bar\rho_{\ast})$ in levels.
+This visualization makes the ``factor-of-two'' result immediate: the vertical separation $\log 2$ is equivalent to $(1-\bar\rho_{\mathrm{c}})\approx 2(1-\bar\rho_{\ast})$ in levels.

 The interpretation is straightforward.
 The horizontal axis ($d(C)=\tfrac{1}{n}\|C-I\|_F^2$) measures how far the residuals are from being uncorrelated, such that a larger $d(C)$ means stronger contemporaneous comovement in reduced-form shocks.
-The vertical axis measures how close the identified structural shocks are to their corresponding reduced-form innovations.
-The nearly linear log–log relationship, with common slope $-1$, shows that both schemes degrade at the same \emph{rate} as residual dependence rises, but OASIS is uniformly closer to perfect correlation as implied by theory.
+The vertical axis measures how close the structural shocks under each rotation are to their corresponding reduced-form innovations.
+The nearly linear log-log relationship, with common slope $-1$, shows that both schemes degrade at the same \emph{rate} as residual dependence rises, but OASIS is uniformly closer to perfect correlation as implied by theory.

 Deviations from the dashed lines are modest and attributable to the higher-order remainder terms $O(\operatorname{tr}\{E^3\})$ in the expansions.
 Importantly, the choice of variable ordering influences this term, but the first-order expression $\bar\rho_{\mathrm{c}}=1-\tfrac{1}{4}d(C)+O(\operatorname{tr}\{E^3\})$ holds regardless, and any choice of variable ordering will land near the same location in this figure.
 We observed that the values of $\bar\rho_\mathrm{c}$ do not systematically lie above or below the dashed line for Cholesky, so it does not appear that the orderings in the empirical literature were selected with this in mind.
 By construction, OASIS is order-invariant, so each study contributes a single OASIS point, with no additional variation arising from the choice of variable ordering.